ethyca/fidesops/docs/fidesops/docs/guides/email_communications.md

 # Configure Email Communications
 ## What is email used for?

-An email server can be configured such that Fidesops can send outbound emails to both subjects and, to be supported in the future, data processors.
+Fidesops supports email server configurations for sending processing notices to privacy request subjects.
+Future updates will support outbound email communications with data processors.

 Supported modes of use: